 - → Where salad bars and buffets are permitted by local officials, they should have sneeze guards in place.
-Change, wash and sanitize utensils frequently and place appropriate barriers in open areas.
-At this time, cafeteria style (worker-served) salad bars and buffets are the only types permissible. - → If providing a "grab and go" service, stock coolers to no more than minimum levels. - → Ensure the person in charge is ServSafe certified and that her/his certification is up to date; provide food handler training to refresh employees.
+Change, wash, and sanitize utensils frequently and place appropriate barriers in open areas.
+Consider cafeteria style (worker-served) salad bars and buffets, rather than self-service stations. - → If providing a "grab and go" service, stock coolers to no more than minimum levels. - → Ensure the person in charge is ServSafe certified and that her/his certification is up to date; provide food handler training to refresh employees.

-Reopening guidance for
+Reopening recommendations for